micheledusi/Deckz/src/model/score.typ

   return cards.len() == 4 and has-two-pairs(cards)
 }

+/// Get all two pairs from the given cards.
+/// This function returns an array of arrays, where each inner array is a *hand* that contains two distinct pairs of cards, each of the same rank.
+/// If there are no two pairs, it returns an empty array.
+///
+/// -> array
+#let get-two-pairs(
+  /// The cards to check for two pairs.
+This can be an array or any iterable collection of card codes.
+  /// -> array
+  cards
+) = {
+  let pairs-by-rank = sort-cards-by-rank(cards, add-zero: false, allow-invalid: false)
+    .values() // Get the values (arrays of cards) from the dictionary .filter((cards-of-rank) => cards-of-rank.len() >= 2) // Filter ranks that have at least 2 cards
+    .map((cards-of-rank) => choose-k-out-of-n(2, cards-of-rank)) // Take all combinations of 2 cards of each rank
+  // We choose two ranks that can produce pairs return choose-k-out-of-n(2, pairs-by-rank)
+    .map(((pairs-rank-1, pairs-rank-2)) => {
+      return cartesian-product(pairs-rank-1, pairs-rank-2)
+        .map((pair) => pair.join()) // Join the pairs into a single hand
+    })
+    .join() // Join all the combinations into a single array }

 /// Check if the given cards contain three of a kind.
 /// Three of a kind is defined as three cards of the same rank.
 ///